On Retreat in Preparation for Winter

 This weekend is a preparation for the Solstice season in the quiet and beauty of the redwoods.
-We were invited to “join with kindred spirits in sharing good food and company, celebrating via tears and laughter, and exploring Soul’s longing in the darkest night.”
-The purpose (to quote the flyer once again) is to “embrace the heart of winter while helping sing the world once again into being.”
+We were invited to join with kindred spirits in sharing good food and company, celebrating via tears and laughter, and exploring Soul’s longing in the darkest night.
+The purpose is to embrace the heart of winter while helping sing the world once again into being.
 So, there was plenty of singing through the heart (all acapella with no instruments), sprinkled with poetry, story, and ritual.

 I appreciated taking a break from the chaos and troubles of the world (i.e., last month’s election) during this dark time of year.
 It helped me to get grounded in the deeper mystery of the holiday season and connected with a greater reality.
 As a result of going off on retreat, I felt refreshed and less distracted by the commercial hustle or old memories of years gone by.
 I’m thinking it would be wise of me to make this end of year retreat an annual ritual.